italiangrid/storm/release-notes/storm-webdav/1.0.4/index.md

 ### Description

-This release provides fixes for security vulnerabilities that were recently reported, and adds the support for [RFC-3230][RFC-3230].
+This release provides a fix for a security vulnerability that was recently reported, and adds support for [RFC-3230][RFC-3230].
 It explains how to get checksum type and value of the stored resources.
 From this release, each HEAD and GET response will include a header like:

 ```{html}
   Digest: adler32=8a23d4f8
 ```

-to be compliant to the [RFC-3230][RFC-3230] specific.
+to be compliant with [RFC-3230][RFC-3230] specific.

 ### Security vulnerabilities